 II.
 Services for Adults and Dislocated Workers

 WIOA removed the sequence of service requirement established under WIA, which required that an individual complete an intensive service before receiving training services.
-Other than a determination of need made using an employment plan, there is no requirement that additional career services be provided before an individual enrolls in training.
+Other than a training justification made during assessment and employment planning, there is no requirement that additional career services be provided before an individual enrolls in training.
 If individuals are determined to be in need of training consistent with WIOA §134(c)(3), then they may be placed in training services.

 WIOA establishes two levels of employment and training services for adults and dislocated workers: career services and training services.